-But then their is that little adventurist that is looking to go bigger and better, new and exciting, and top the previous years meal by leaps and bounds.
+But then there is that little adventurist that is looking to go bigger and better, new and exciting, and top the previous year’s meal by leaps and bounds.

 Because my kids love so many of the traditional dishes I usually give in and make what the majority wants, and have done that for the past several years.

 But this year we got to have a preliminary Thanksgiving so to speak.
 You see, with all of our kids grown and out on their own, we have girlfriends and fiances plus their families to deal with.